Skip to main content

 What is cut and fill in earthwork?

 Cut and fill is an earthwork process where soil is excavated from high areas (cut) and moved to low areas (fill) to create level surfaces or desired grades for construction, roads, and landscaping.
 The goal is often to balance cut and fill volumes to minimize the need to import or export soil from the site.
 Cut volumes are measured in bank cubic yards (BCY) before excavation, while fill volumes are measured in compacted cubic yards (CCY) after placement.
-Understanding cut and fill is fundamental to site preparation, construction planning, and earthwork cost estimation.
+That basic idea drives a lot of site work: move earth on site before you pay to haul it.
 This calculator helps you estimate cut and fill volumes, calculate net mass balance, and determine import/export requirements for planning purposes.

 What is a bulking factor (swell factor)?